zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 > You did not have to specify a command this time because `CMD` was already specified in the Dockerfile.
 { .prompt-info }

+You can stop the container by sending SIGINT (Ctrl + C).

+### Demo 5 – Docker Compose

+Options to `docker run` can get very long.
+As an example, check out